 Visiting the Andy Warhol and Guerrilla Girls display at the Tate Modern a few weeks ago fueled my desire to write this post.
 In a 1989 artwork by the Guerrilla Girls that depicts inequality within the Met.
-Museum, a bold design is presented with text that reads, “Less than 5% of the artists in the in the Modern Arts Section are women, but 85% of the nudes are female.”
+Museum, a bold design is presented with text that reads, ‘Less than 5% of the artists in the in the Modern Arts Section are women, but 85% of the nudes are female’.
 The Guerrilla Girls are an anonymous movement of female, feminist artists who have dedicated their time to combating sexism and racism within the art world.
-The Tate names them “pioneers in challenging prejudice.”
-Forming in 1985, the collective strives to bring racial and gender inequality to the forefront of “the greater arts community.”
+The Tate names them ‘pioneers in challenging prejudice’.
+Forming in 1985, the collective strives to bring racial and gender inequality to the forefront of ‘the greater arts community’.

 The exhibition resonated with me, not only as I care about intersectional feminism and art, but also as I am a young woman from an area where the support for female creativity is, ultimately, pretty weak.
-After moving to London, I noticed the way in which female creatives not only champion each other but also are encouraged by wider networks and collectives.
-I began to look back at the artistically inclined females that I know in Edinburgh and realised how often they inspired, educated and motivated me, even if it was not directly.
+After moving to London, I noticed the way in which female creatives not only champion each other but are also encouraged by wider networks and collectives.
+I began to look back at the artistically inclined females I know in Edinburgh and realised how often they inspired, educated and motivated me, even if it was not directly.

-Throughout my formative years in Edinburgh, I always felt that it was such a boys club, whether you engaged in music and art or another medium of storytelling.
+Throughout my formative years in Edinburgh, I always felt that it was such a boys club, whether you engaged in music, art or another medium of storytelling.
 Encouragement was often male-focused and from those who moved within a familiar, cosy circle.
 Of course, this just my opinion and I am in no way discrediting the exceptional work generated by our male counterparts.
-The creative industries, in general, are an upstream struggle (consciously did not write uphill battle for fear of sounding like Miley Cyrus) for the majority of people.
+The creative industries, in general, are an uphill struggle (consciously did not write uphill battle for fear of sounding like Miley Cyrus) for the majority of people.
 Access and funding do not come easy, but I know that I’m not alone in experiencing the gendered disconnect.

-In the same breath, the insular nature of the capital’s creative field is what has provoked many women to form communities for themselves, for example, Edinburgh’s blogging scene is largely occupied by females.
+In the same breath, the insular nature of the capital’s creative field is what has provoked many women to form communities for themselves; for example, Edinburgh’s blogging scene is largely occupied by females.